-The way wool interacts with water is a huge advantage over other fibers.
-This discussion can get pretty long and involved, so we decided to create a separate page.
+This discussion can get pretty long and involved, that's why we use a separate page.
 Also, I cannot claim that I really understand all of it.
 I've read a lot of material on this subject, and much of it I've read more than once.
 But what I can say for sure is that I've worn wool in a lot of conditions, some of them quite strange, and been very impressed with the results.

 This is me, dressed in wool ... and barefoot ... fishing in steady, light rain, strong wind (15 knots / 28 kph) and cool temps ... both air and water at 55F/13C.
 The surf was surging up to my thighs, and splashing above my waist, so chest waders would have been the normal choice, but they can be extremely dangerous ... and anyway, I always like to see what the wool can do.
 MidWeight Pants and FullWeight ShirtJac were fine in the surf and fine in the restaurant afterward.

 But exactly how does wool handle water so well?
 Here is what I've been able to pick up from the sources.

 The structure of wool is very complex, and different parts of the wool fiber have different properties, as shown here: